-To gain the final result an overall percentage is calculated and then changed back to a number from 0-7 matching the final classification awarded.
+To gain the final result an overall percentage is calculated and then changed back to a number from 0-7, matching the final classification awarded.

-The full mathematical calculations for the qualification can be forwarded on request.
+The full mathematical calculations for the qualification can be provided on request.

-Each Learning Outcome must receive a Pass overall in order for the qualification to be awarded, therefore if any of the three Learning Outcomes results in overall Unclassified, the whole qualification is Unclassified.
+Each Learning Outcome must receive a Pass overall in order for the qualification to be awarded.
+Therefore, if any of the three Learning Outcomes results in an overall Unclassified classification, the whole qualification is Unclassified.